algorythmicAndy/algorythmicAndy/README.md

 - 👋 Hi, I’m @algorythmicAndy
 - 👀 I’m interested in the complete stack, intuitive design and producing eye-catching and efficient front-end solutions
-- 🌱 I’m currently learning better strategies and the finer intracacies of React development
+- 🌱 I’m currently bettering my learning in Go, Vue, Svelte and anything else that catches my eye.

 <!---
 algorythmicAndy/algorythmicAndy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.